-The inspector met with senior care staff, the deputy manager and the manager.

-Staff interactions with residents were warm, friendly and supportive.
-It was evident that they knew the residents well.
+The inspector met with nursing staff and the manager.
+Staff interactions with patients were warm, friendly and supportive.
+It was evident that they knew the patients well.

 Staff expressed satisfaction with how the home was managed.
-They said that they had the appropriate training to look after residents and meet their needs.
+They said the team communicated well and that they had the appropriate training to look after patients and meet their needs.

-Feedback methods included a staff poster and paper questionnaires which were provided to the manager for any resident or their family representative to complete and return using pre-paid, self-addressed envelopes.
-At the time of issuing this report, no questionnaires had been received by RQIA.
+Feedback methods included a staff poster and paper questionnaires which were provided to the manager for any patient or their family representative to complete and return using pre-paid, self-addressed envelopes.
+At the time of issuing this report, six completed questionnaires had been received by RQIA.
+All respondents indicated that they were "very satisfied" with the standard of care provided in Deanfield.
+Patient comments included, "I'm happy here, staff are lovely" and "I am well looked after".